CumulusNetworks/docs/content/cumulus-netq-46/Lifecycle-Management/Manage-NetQ-Agents.md

     cumulus@switch:~$ netq config restart agent
     ```

-3. (Optional) Verify connection to the NetQ appliance or VM by viewing the `netq-agent.log` messages.
+3. (Optional) Verify the connection to the NetQ appliance or VM by viewing the `netq-agent.log` messages.

 #### Disable Agent Logging